SecuredByAbu/SecuredByAbu/README.md

             <img src="https://img.shields.io/badge/CODE-ff9?style=for-the-badge&logo=github&logoColor=black&color=blue">
           </a>
         </p>
-        <p><strong>COSMIC SPEEDRUN</strong> is a maze game developed in Python that combines strategy and decision-making, this game was made for my A-Level coursework in which I recieved an A.</p>
+        <p><strong>COSMIC SPEEDRUN</strong> is a maze game developed in Python that combines strategy and decision-making, this game was made for my Year 12/13 coursework in which I recieved an A.</p>
       </div>
     </td>
   </tr>